 Walk and Talk

-Join a group of FPS members and friends (and the occasional dog!) for a walk over Hampstead Heath on the second Sunday morning of the month.
-We meet at 10am behind Kenwood House, walk for an hour or so, then repair to the cafeteria for tea or coffee.
+Join a group of FPS members and friends (and the occasional dog!) for a walk over Hampstead Heath on the first Sunday morning of the month.
+We meet at 10.00am behind Kenwood House, walk for an hour or so, then repair to the cafeteria for tea or coffee.
 Contact the synagogue office or check the calendar for dates.